jkCXf9X4/cutecpp/README.md

 **cutecpp** is a lightweight C++23 logging library that bridges local applications with [Cutelog](https://github.com/busimus/cutelog?tab=readme-ov-file).
 It provides colorized console output, structured JSON payloads, and optional sinks for files or sockets so that you can forward telemetry to Cutelog dashboards without additional plumbing.

+Tested on Ubuntu 22.04
+Uses vcpkg for package management

 ## Project Layout
 - `include/` – Public headers (`log.hpp`, `log_level.hpp`) that define the logging API.
 - `src/` – Implementations that mirror the headers, including the Cutelog socket transport.